kbrgl/website/content/posts/walnut.md

 Cool, innit?

 The Walnut compiler has two "phases": parsing the source code into a meaningful data structure and generating Go code from this data structure.
 To write a Brainfuck compiler, you don't actually need to do any parsing; you can generate Go directly from the Brainfuck source.
-But I learned a lot about parsing by doing this anyway.
+But I learned so much about parsing by overengineering anyway.
 In the following two sections, I talk about how these two phases are implemented.

 ## Parsing the source